 The AU has "historically failed to provide adequate resources to its human rights institutions."
-123 Moreover, external partners primarily fund the AU.
-124 This has limited the organization's ability to engage in "self-legitimating actions because of the fewer resources" at its disposal.
-125 The AU's overreliance on external funding, mainly from Europe, "has also elevated the status of external audiences' perceptions of legitimacy."
-126 The AU has, however, been able to enhance its performance legitimation because of its willingness to engage in peace operations in many circumstances where the United Nations and other actors will not.
-127 Yet, recent forays managing conflicts in Libya and Mali have laid bare the limitations of the AU, because the AU needed external support for its peacekeeping missions.
-128
+Moreover, external partners primarily fund the AU.
+This has limited the organization's ability to engage in "self-legitimating actions because of the fewer resources" at its disposal.
+The AU's overreliance on external funding, mainly from Europe, "has also elevated the status of external audiences' perceptions of legitimacy."
+The AU has, however, been able to enhance its performance legitimacy because of its willingness to engage in peace operations in many circumstances where the United Nations and other actors will not.
+Yet, recent forays managing conflicts in Libya and Mali have laid bare the limitations of the AU, because the AU needed external support for its peacekeeping missions.
+127